David Day (Canadian author): Works on Tolkien

-Day has written at least 15 books pertaining to the world created by J. R. R. Tolkien.
-His first book, A Tolkien Bestiary, released in 1979, is an illustrated reference book on the fauna, flora and people of Middle-earth.
+Day has published at least 15 books pertaining to Middle-earth, the world created by Tolkien.
+His first book, A Tolkien Bestiary, released in 1979, is an illustrated reference book on Middle-earth's fauna, flora and people.
 The book has been translated in 20 languages and reprinted numerous times since.
 The Dutch version reached the best-seller list.

 The Tolkien family's publishers, HarperCollins, commissioned Day to write The Hobbit Companion, but dropped the book when Christopher Tolkien objected and threatened a lawsuit.
 Day was forced into bankruptcy by the protracted legal battle.
 He later found another publisher for the book, and the rewritten version was approved by the Tolkien estate.
 With the release of The Lord of the Rings: The Rings of Power series, Day's 2019 An Encyclopedia of Tolkien debuted on the Toronto Star's list of bestselling books in Canada on October 12, 2022.
+The 2025 A Dictionary of Tolkien Deluxe Edition debuted on the Associated Press list of best-sellers in the US at number 12.